Hong Kong protesters crash NBA opening night party

 One volunteer, wearing a black surgical mask and who did not want to be named, said the Toronto group raised close to US$34,000 through a GoFundMe page to print 7,000 t-shirts.

+READ: China denies telling NBA to fire exec over Hong Kong tweet

-The NBA was plunged into controversy earlier this month after Houston Rockets General Manager Daryl Morey tweeted his support for Hong Kong's pro-democracy demonstrators in a since-deleted post that included an image captioned: "Fight For Freedom.
+The NBA was plunged into controversy earlier this month after Houston Rockets General Manager Daryl Morey tweeted his support for Hong Kong's protesters in a since-deleted post that included an image captioned: "Fight For Freedom.
 Stand With Hong Kong."

 In the aftermath of Morey's tweet, China did not broadcast or stream two preseason games that were held in the country between the Los Angeles Lakers and Brooklyn Nets while the NBA canceled many player appearances.